 What energizes you in your work?
 What is your purpose?

-Chelsea was interviewed by Rachel Cook.
+Gabriella was interviewed by Rachel Cook.

 Rachel Cook is a Masters Candidate with SUU Arts Administration and a member of the Salt Lake Emerging Arts Professionals advisory committee.
 She loves art, the mountains, and spends her spare time with her husband.